-Proceeds from Holiday Marketplace benefit over 50 charities, from hospices to women's shelters and breast cancer research, as well as Israeli and international Jewish organizations.
+Proceeds from the Marketplace benefit over 50 charities, from hospices to women's shelters and breast cancer research, as well as Israeli and international Jewish organizations.

-The Holiday Marketplace is open to the general public.
-The date for this event in 2014 is to be determined.
+The Sisterhood Marketplace is open to the general public.
+The 2016 date for this event is to be determined.

 Judaica Shop ...
 Your Source for All Things Jewish